Shopify & E-commerce

 • Mobile dominance: 75% of retail traffic via mobile, 66% of e-commerce purchases by 2028

-• Conversion gap: Smartphones 2.3% vs desktop 3.9% - huge optimization opportunities
+• Conversion gap: Smartphones 2.3% vs desktop 3.9% — enormous optimisation opportunities

-• Checkout criticism: 85% cart abandonment on mobile - streamlining and mobile payments are essential
+• Checkout critical: 85% cart abandonment on mobile — streamlining and mobile payments essential

-• Future technologies: PWAs, AR, 5G, and AI personalization are transforming mobile commerce
+• Future technologies: PWAs, AR, 5G and AI personalisation transforming mobile commerce

 Belgian consumers spent €16.3 billion on online purchases in 2023 (11% growth), while Dutch consumers spent €17.5 billion on online retail in the first half of 2024 alone.
 This growth is driven by mobile devices.

-This article offers a complete guide for optimizing your webshop for mobile devices.
-You'll learn how to increase your mobile conversion rate, why responsive design is crucial for SEO, and what concrete steps you can take today to stay ahead of your competitors with a mobile-friendly webshop.
+This article provides a complete guide to optimising your webshop for mobile devices.
+You will learn how to increase your mobile conversion rate, why responsive design is crucial for SEO, and which concrete steps you can take today to stay ahead of your competitors with a mobile-friendly webshop.

-The mobile revolution is no longer a thing of the future.
+The mobile revolution is no longer a future prospect.
 Recent figures show that Dutch consumers spent €17.5 billion on online retail in the first half of 2024 alone, an increase of 6% compared to 2023.
-The vast majority of this amount came via mobile devices.
+The vast majority of this came via mobile devices.

 — Tim Cook, CEO Apple